YohannaWANG/CauchyEst/README.md

 We also study a couple of new algorithms for the problem:
 - **BatchAvgLeastSquares** takes the average of several batches of least squares solutions at each node, so that one can interpolate between the batch size and the number of batches.
 We show that **BatchAvgLeastSquares** also has near-optimal sample complexity.
 - **CauchyEst** takes the median of solutions to several batches of linear systems at each node.
 We show that the algorithm specialized to polytrees, **CauchyEstTree**, has near-optimal sample complexity.
+Experimentally, we show that for uncontaminated, realizable data, the **LeastSquares** algorithm performs best, but in the presence of contamination or DAG misspecification, **CauchyEst, CauchyEstTree** and **BatchAvgLeastSquares** respectively perform better.

 ## Example
 <img width="820" align="center" src="docs/images/example.png">